ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 ---

-The **law of large numbers** states that when a collection of random variables is a large sample, the sample mean converges to the true mean if it exists.
-The law applies to the mean obtained from a large number of repeated trials and claims that this value converges to the expected value.
-For a small sample, there's a difference berween these values called the error.
+The **law of large numbers** states that when a collection of random variables is a large sample, the **sample mean converges to true mean if it exists**.
+The law applies to the mean obtained from a large number of repeated trials and claims that this value converges to the **expected value**.
+For a small sample, **there's a difference between these values called the error**.

 ---